jbmorley/ISListViewAdapter/README.md

   reeturn item[@"section"];
 }

-- (void)initializeAdapter:(ISListViewAdapter *)adapter
+- (void)adater:(ISListViewAdapter *)adapter initialize:(ISListViewAdapterInvalidator *)invalidator
 {
-  // Called when the data source is added to the adapter in case it is
+  // Called when the data source is added to the adapter.
+  // ISListViewAdapterInvalidator should be retained if it is ever necessary for
-  // required for future use (e.g. to invalidate the adapter if the data
+  // the data source to invalidate the ISListViewAdapter. self.invalidator = invalidator;
-  // changes.
-  // N.B.
-When storing a reference to the adapter, you must use a weak
-  // reference to avoid retain cycles. self.adapter = adapter;
 }

 @end